Cheshire-Labs/orca/README.md

 💡 **Quickly Change Labware Start and End Locations**

 Avoid reloading your plate store.
 Change the start point to a nearby plate pad and relaunch quickly.

-💡 **Easily Swap Methods**

-Adapt to changing requirements by quickly swapping one method for another.

-💡 **Run an Entire Workflow**

-Execute the workflow from start to finish in a prod, dev, or any custom environment

-💡 **Run a Single Method**

-No more copying and pasting parts of workflows.
-With Orca, you can run an entire workflow or test a single method to fix errors.

 💡 **Python Scripting**